Monitor how your shares are performing compared to similar companies or the market overall.

 - ASIC — Set up a free company alert to get an email every time a company lodges information.
 This includes takeovers, buybacks and floats.

-- ASX — Check the prices and research section of the Australian Securities Exchange (ASX) website for company information and announcements.
+- ASX — Check the prices section of the Australian Securities Exchange (ASX) website for company information and announcements.

 - Business and finance media — Set online alerts for coverage of company activities.